camunda/blog.camunda.org/content/post/2018/12/2018-products-review.md

 draft = false
 +++

 The year is coming to an end, so I want to take a moment to consider the progress our product teams have made this year and, most of all, thank everybody for their fantastic work.
-We have achieved great things this year, and we are planning to tackle many more in the year and years to come.
+We have achieved great things this year, taking major steps in our mission to set the standard for workflow automation technology that brings developers and business people together.

 ## Where we are coming from and what drives us